NadimGhaznavi/nadim-daniel/index.md

 # Career Summary

 Accomplished professional with over 20 years of experience in corporate environments.
 Excellent verbal and written communication skills, adept at multi-tasking in fast-paced environments.
-Exceptional technical support, system administration and project management skills and computer expertise.
+Exceptional 1st, 2nd and 3rd level technical support, system administration and project management skills and computer expertise.
 Seeking a position that allows me to contibrute my diverse skill set.

 ---

 # Employment History

+## Ghaznavi Consulting
+* Technical Specialist
+* Hamilton, Ontario
+* January 2024 - January 2025

+Architected and deployed a Monero XMR mining operation with hosting two full blockchains a P2Pool service and 7 workers.
+Authored a monitoring application to scrape the P2Pool logs, perform an ETL operation and pushed a CSV to a Github pages [website](https://xmr.osoyalce.com/) where Javascript is used to render near-realtime mining metrics.
+Created an simulator for [AI development](https://ai.osoyalce.com).
+Implemented Linear, RNN and CNN models to implement an AI agent to play the Snake Game,

 ## Bank of Montreal – BMO
 * Senior Security Analyst (contract)